impleri/media-libraries/readme.txt

 **Requirements**: PHP5, SimpleXML, and SOAP libraries.
 In very few cases will these not be met automatically.

 == Installation ==

 1. Upload `amazon-media-libraries` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Make any changes the to provided template files and store them in your theme directory (see the "Template Files" section)
+3. Make any changes the to provided template files and store them in your theme directory

 == Frequently Asked Questions ==